kunmi02/film-club/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# NewsWeek website Clone
+# Film Club (HTML-CSS CAPSTONE PROJECT)

-> This project is my capstone project which highligted what I have learnt in the html and css curriculum
+> This project is my capstone project which highligted what I have learnt in the html and css curriculum.
+The project is a website for movie directory, more like netflix.
+You can visit the websites, search for movies and watch on the websites.

 ## Tablet Screen
 ![screenshot](./tab.png)